Home Page Site Map Useful Links Email Me Glossary Next Page

 2.51 grammes.

 I thought this was just going to be another example that shows how coins known to be fakes were holed for use as decoration.
-The large brown area, where the silver layer has come away, would probably not have been so large or conspicuous at that time, and in fact probably was not there at all.
-I think that because the silver coating extends to the inside of the hole!
-Making this object as jewellery from the start would have been a foolish enterprise, so I suspect it was faked with a hole to allay any suspicions causes by its slightly odd style.
+The large brown area, where the silver layer has come away, would probably not have been so large or conspicuous at that time, and the coin could still have looked quite pretty.
+But the silver coating extends to the inside of the hole!
+That is very strange.
+Making a fake with a hole would just have drawn unwanted attention, and adding silver to a hole that has just been made does not sound a sensible action.
+So the silvering inside the hole is a bit of a mystery.
 An official and unholed example of this coin is here.

 Bronze AE33 of Singara Bronze AE33 of Gordian III from Singara in Mesopotamia,